How elasticity affects bubble pinch-off: Methods

 The viscosity of the polymer solutions is measured using a rheometer (Anton Paar, MCR 502) with a cone-plate geometry (CP50-1).
 All the measurements are performed at room temperature, and the shear rate is increased from \(0.001 - 1000\, \textrm{s}^{-1}\) (see \cref{app:rheology}).
-Furthermore, an overlap concentration (\(c^*\)) is defined, so where the bulk concentration is equal to the concentration of one single polymer coil \cite{Clasen.etal2006, deGennes1979}.
-While the overlap concentration isn't strictly defined, we use a overlap concentration of \(c^* \approx 0.7\,wt.\,\%\) and \(c^* \approx 0.99\,wt.\,\%\), for PEO, \(M_W = 2.0 \times 10^6\) and \(4.0 \times 10^6\, \textrm{g/mol}\) respectively \cite{Dekker.etal2022, Kawaguchi.etal1997}.
-Finally, the relaxation time (\(\lambda_d\)) of the polymer solutions is determined with the drop pinch-off experiment by measuring the width of the neck over time and fitting the data with the Oldroyd-B model (see \cref{app:relaxation_time}).
+Furthermore, an overlap concentration (\(c^*\)) is defined, such that the bulk concentration is equal to the concentration of one single polymer coil \cite{Clasen.etal2006, deGennes1979}.
+While the overlap concentration isn't strictly defined, we use an overlap concentration of \(c^* \approx 0.7\,wt.\,\%\) and \(c^* \approx 0.99\,wt.\,\%\), for PEO, \(M_W = 2.0 \times 10^6\) and \(4.0 \times 10^6\, \textrm{g/mol}\) respectively \cite{Dekker.etal2022, Kawaguchi.etal1997}.
+Finally, the effective relaxation time (\(\lambda_d\)) of the polymer solution is determined with the drop pinch-off experiment by measuring the width of the neck over time and fitting the data with the Oldroyd-B model (see \cref{app:relaxation_time}).
+This is in line with \cite{Bazilevsky.etal1990, Entov.Hinch1997, Anna.McKinley2001, Bazilevskii.etal1997, Gaillard.etal2023} that use thinning of jets to characterize the effective relaxation time of the solution.
+Owing to the polydispersity (polydispersity index of \(\sim2\)) of high molecular weight PEO \cite{Stokes1998}, this measured relaxation time should be interpreted as an effective timescale that represents a spectrum of relaxation times rather than a single molecular timescale.